Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Japan's efficient rail network

-Japan's rail network is world-famous for its punctuality, efficiency, and extensive coverage.
-An estimated 51.3% of foreign visitors use rail as their primary mode of transportation in Japan.
+Japan's rail network is famous around the world for its punctuality, efficiency, and extensive coverage.
+According to visitor surveys, rail travel is the primary mode of transportation for many international visitors to Japan.

 Shinkansen (Bullet Train)